andredesousa/essential-spring-scaffold/README.md

 Beyond that, you can serve the app using continuous build which will automatically re-execute builds on file change.
 Run `./gradlew classes -t` and `./gradlew bootRun` on different terminals to enable auto restart on file change.
+However, this functionality is provided by **Spring Boot DevTools**.

 This app includes [Swagger](https://swagger.io/).
 It is available at [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/).
 The OpenAPI Specification is automatically generated.
 Run `./gradlew generateOpenApiDocs` to see the file [openapi.json](build/docs/openapi.json).